Memorial Day tribute cancelled in San Benito

 SAN BENITO – Traditional Memorial Day Ceremonies, originally scheduled on May 25, have been cancelled in San Benito.

-Concerns over the threat of the continuing COVID-19 pandemic have prompted City officials, with an abundance of caution, to cancel or postpone all events that draw large gatherings to a confined area.
+Concerns over the threat of the continuing COVID-19 pandemic have prompted City officials to cancel or postpone all events that draw large gatherings to a confined area.

 However, those persons wishing to purchase a commemorative engraved brick paver or a black granite bench for placement within the Veterans War Memorial may do so through May 29.
 The pavers and benches serve to memorialize the veterans in the San Benito area who served, shed blood, and lost their lives in defense of the United States of America.